agusblyze/gsheet-snowflake-connector/README.md

 ### Refresh all queries manually

 Click **❄️ Snowflake → 🔄 Refresh All** to re-run every saved query that has auto-refresh enabled.

+---

+## Slack notifications

+When a query fails during auto-refresh, the connector will post a Slack message listing every query that failed and how many attempts were made.

+Failed queries are retried up to **3 times** with a **3-second pause** between attempts.
+The Slack alert fires only after all retries are exhausted.

+### Set up a Slack Incoming Webhook

+1. Go to [api.slack.com/apps](https://api.slack.com/apps) and click **Create New App → From scratch**.
+2. Name the app (e.g. `Snowflake Alerts`) and select your workspace.
+3. In the left sidebar, go to **Incoming Webhooks** and toggle it **On**.
+4. Click **Add New Webhook to Workspace**, choose the channel where alerts should appear, and click **Allow**.
+5. Copy the webhook URL — it looks like `https://hooks.slack.com/services/T.../B.../...`
+6. Open **❄️ Snowflake → ⚙️ Configure** in your spreadsheet, paste the URL into the **Slack Webhook URL** field, and save.

+If the field is left blank, Slack notifications are disabled and the behavior is unchanged.